ShreyanshM47/Streaming-Service/README.md

 ## Installation

 1. Clone the repository
-2. Run `sudo npm install` to install dependencies
+2. Run `npm install` to install dependencies
-3. Run `sudo npm run dev` to start the development server
+3. Run `npm run dev` to start the development server

 ## Usage